 The probation report includes recommendations as to issues such as the amount the defendant should pay in restitution and, for cases involving

-sex crimes in California, whether the defendant should be required to
+sex crimes in California, whether the defendant should be required to register as a sex offender in California.6

 In preparing the probation report, the probation department interviews the alleged victim as well as the investigating law enforcement officer and other sources of value to a sentencing judge.
 If there is material that could help the defendant, like good conduct reviews or psychological reports, the defendant's attorney should make sure the probation department considers them and discusses them in the probation report.